Freezing Coffee Beans – Is It Good or bad?

 - Freezer and Pantry Storage The reality is that a combination of two methods, the freezing and airtight storing is the best way to go.
 Freezing is the best way to store beans long term, there is no doubt, no matter what “the experts” say.
 Here is a link to an article that shares the results of and experiment on freezed vs not-freezed coffee beans: To Freeze or Not to Freeze.
 This is the only resource that uses an experiment to support the conclusion.
 The guy actually wanted to prove that freezing is bad for beans, but he just couldn’t.
 The National Coffee Association says that freezing coffee is bad for coffee beans because contact with moisture will deteriorate coffee.
 There is some truth in their affirmation, however, in my personal experience the beans stored in the freezer will stay perfectly dry if handled properly.
 The key is to us an airtight bag, or container, and to return the beans in the freezer as fast as possible, after using it.I have changed my method of storing beans lately to minimize the risks.
 Now I keep the big bag in the freezer, and I only take it out once per week, when I refill my airtight container.
 The airtight container will keep my beans perfectly stored for a week and even a little more.
 But when I buy a 1 lb bag from my favorite roaster, there is no way I am going to let that in the pantry for a month.
 That goes in the freezer.

+- How about Fridge Storing?
 Fridge storing is not good for beans.
 Under no circumstances you should store coffee beans in the fridge, the better option is on the counter, or anywhere in the kitchen, but away from the heat.

+- How to Store Ground Coffee?
 First of all try to not store ground coffee at all.
 Grind only what you brew.
 But if you must store it, here are some advice.
 Ground coffee cannot be stored in the freezer.
 Because ground coffee has a lot of more contact surface, and absorbs humidity very easy, we need to avoid temperature changes that will allow condensation.
 The best way to store ground coffee is in airtight containers at room temperature or slightly lower.
 Again, avoid drastic temperature changes when handling.
 The best routine is like in the case of beans, two airtight containers, one for daily use, containing coffee for a few days, and one for long term storage, from which you transfer weekly into the other can.

 A coffee vault designed to keep your coffee beans fresh for longer periods.
 The vault is airtight, so that the aroma of the coffee is locked in.
 Equipped with a “freshness valve”, allows air to go out as CO2 is released.
 Disregard the marketing inflated claims about CO2 aromas damaging.
 Look at this can as a great airtight container, that will not allow air in.
 CO2 doesn’t cause any aroma loss, period.
 The explanation behind how this works is that CO2 is continuously released by the roasted beans, and as it is released, it displaces the oxygen in the container.
 The less oxygen in the coffee vault, the less oxidation, and aroma loss.
 CO2 is an inert gas that will not interact with the coffee beans during storage.

 Freezer vs Pantry Coffee Storage